 Brennan Jacoby.
-Image by Brennan Jacoby.
+Image by James Champion.

 "The challenge for me is to always be doing "real philosophy", which is to say an authentic and rigorous pursuit of truth and wisdom, but in a way that provides practical help to real professional challenges.
 That is the challenge but it's also the thing that makes it do real work for people. "

 Barry Lam is an Associate Professor of Philosophy at Vassar College and the host and creator of Hi-Phi Nation, an innovative philosophy podcast that "turns stories into ideas."

 I spoke to Barry to learn more about what led him to start Hi-Phi Nation, his experience of creating the show and what it has taught him about the relationship between philosophy, journalism, storytelling and much more.

 ""In every one of these areas [of reporting] you'll find a connection to philosophy. [...]
 A little bit everywhere, that's sort of what Hi-Phi Nation is. "